-Semantic communication, as a revolution of the conventional communication, is closer to the brain-like communication, where the difference between meaning of the transmitted messages and that of recovered ones is concerned rather than the engineering problem of accurately recovering symbols.
-Such a system could be particularly useful when bandwidth is limited, the signal-to-noise ratio (SNR) is low, or the BER/SER is high in typical communication systems.
+Different from the conventional communications, semantic communications aim to transmit the information relevant to the transmission goal.
+For example, for text transmission, the meaning is thereby essential information and the expression, i.e., is expression of word, are unnecessary.
+By doing so, the data traffic would be reduced significantly.
+Such a system could be particularly useful when the bandwidth is limited, the SNR is low, or the BER/SER is high in typical communication systems.

 Historically, the concept of semantic communication was developed several decades ago.
 Inspired by Shannon and Weaver [1], Carnap \emph{et al.} \cite{carnap1952outline} were the first to introduce the semantic information theory (SIT) based on logical probabilities ranging over the contents.
 Afterwards, a generic model of semantic communication (GMSC) was proposed as an extension of the SIT, where the concepts of semantic noise and semantic channel were first defined \cite{bao2011towards}.
-It was pointed out that the analysis and design of a communication system for optimal transmission of intelligence are faced several challenges~\cite{juang2011quantification}.
-For instance, \textit{how to define error in the intelligence transmission?} In \cite{basu2014preserving}, a lossless semantic data compression theory by applying the GMSC was developed, which means that data can be compressed at semantic level so that the size of data to be transmitted can be reduced significantly.
-Recently, an end-to-end (E2E) semantic communication framework integrates the semantic inference and physical layer communication problems, where the transceiver is optimized to reach Nash equilibrium while minimizing the average semantic errors \cite{semantic2018game}.
+As pointed out in \cite{juang2011quantification}, the analysis and design of a communication system for optimal transmission of intelligence are faced with several challenges.
+For instance, \textit{how to define error in the intelligence transmission?} In \cite{basu2014preserving}, a lossless semantic data compression theory by applying the GMSC was developed, which means that data can be compressed at semantic level so that the size of the data to be transmitted can be reduced significantly.
+Recently, an end-to-end (E2E) semantic communication framework integrates the semantic inference and physical layer communication problems, where the transceiver is optimized to reach the Nash equilibrium while minimizing the average semantic errors \cite{semantic2018game}.